 Section 2.
 Complaints for Non-Compliance.
-Complaints for non-compliance with the Order shall be filed with the Regional Office of the Department having jurisdiction over the workplace and shall be subject of enforcement proceedings under Article 128 of the Labor Code, as amended.
+Complaints for non-compliance with this Order shall be filed with the Regional Office V of the Department of Labor and Employment (DOLE) and shall be subject of enforcement proceedings under Article 128 and 129 of the Labor Code, as amended, without prejudice to criminal prosecution which may be undertaken against those who fail to comply.